Juan-Jones/blogsphere/content/blog/passive-income-investments.md

 ### 26. Emerging Markets Stocks

 Emerging markets stocks are stocks of companies in developing countries that are not yet mature enough to be considered developed markets.
-Emerging markets stocks can offer the potential for high returns, but they also carry higher risks due to the uncertain political and economic environments of developing countries.
+These stocks can offer the potential for high returns, but they also carry higher risks due to the uncertain political and economic environments of developing countries.

 ### 27. Corporate Social Responsibility (CSR) Funds